- 1 Sabudana Upma in Fasts

 Making Sabudana Khichdi involves 3 parts ----

 Let us see these in detail...

-As Sabudana is full of starch, it is this starch which makes it sticky.
+As Sabudana is full of starch, it is this starch that makes it sticky.
 Try to get rid of this starch as much as possible.
-So, wash it under running water at least 5 or 6 or 7 or more times till the water becomes clear.
+So, rinse it under running water at least 5 or 6 or 7 or more times till the water becomes clear.

 Keep on changing water till you see starch coming out of it.